-Cross-border resource flows related to mitigation and adaptation activities in TOSSD-eligible countries are reportable in pillar I. Verify their eligibility against general TOSSD eligibility criteria (section 2.2.1).
+Cross-border resource flows related to mitigation and adaptation activities in TOSSD-eligible countries are reportable in Pillar I. Verify their eligibility against general TOSSD eligibility criteria (section 2.2.1).

-Climate actions that convey transnational benefits (at global or regional levels) are included in pillar II.
+Climate actions that convey transnational benefits (at global or regional levels) are included in Pillar II.

 - Activities carried out by multilateral institutions are eligible, regardless of whether the institution has combatting climate change as its main objective or one of its objectives. - Climate actions in the provider country, or in a non TOSSD-eligible country, and that convey transnational benefits are also eligible for TOSSD.
 In particular: - Research and knowledge creation on climate change mitigation and adaptation is eligible if it complies with TOSSD eligibility criteria for R&D in general, which aim to ensure that results of the research are available for populations and scientists worldwide. - Protection and/or enhancement of greenhouse gas (GHG) sinks and reservoirs (e.g. carbon capture and storage, reforestation) is eligible as it directly contributes to the removal of GHGs from the atmosphere, benefitting all countries of the world. - Activities that limit anthropogenic emission of GHGs, including gases regulated by the Montreal protocol, are eligible in principle.
-The modalities for the accounting of these expenditures should be further discussed with stakeholders and climate bodies, as such activities convey global benefits, but also pursue other objectives such as energy generation, transport or the protection of the local environment.